-But, as we all know, some piano students will be less prepared that others.
+But, as we all know, some piano students will be less prepared than others.

 In the weeks before your recital, some students will go on holidays, get sick, pack up their piano and move houses, break wrists (hopefully not both), join competitive football teams, and have high school exams… while others just… don’t practice…